hsiaopat/NDBuildingRecognition/README.md

 **Division of Labor**

-1/2 Classification work done by Patrick, 1/2 Classification work done by Anna
+1/2 Classification work done by Patrick, 1/2 Classification work done by Anna 1/2 of write-up done by Patrick, 1/2 write-up done by Anna

+# Part 5 - Final Report

+**Description of Test Database**

+**Classification Accuracy of Test Set**

+**Error Rate Analysis**

+Most of you should see worse results on the test set when compared to the results obtained on train/validation sets.
+You should not be worried about that, but please provide the reasons why your solution performs worse (with a few illustrations, such as pictures or videos, what went wrong).
+What improvements would you propose to lower the observed error rates?

+**Division of Labor**

-1/2 of write-up done by Patrick, 1/2 write-up done by Anna
+1/2 Adjusting classification code done by Patrick, 1/2 Adjusting classification code done by Anna 1/2 of write-up done by Patrick, 1/2 write-up done by Anna